 For joint aspiration, a 25-mm (1-inch) 25-gauge needle and a 3-mL syringe

 Appropriate containers for collection of fluid for laboratory tests (eg, cell count, crystals, cultures)

-For intra-articular therapeutic injection, a syringe containing a corticosteroid (eg, triamcinolone acetonide 20 mg or methylprednisolone acetate 20 mg) and/or a long-acting anesthetic (eg, 0.25% bupivacaine), and a hemostat to help switch syringes
+For intra-articular therapeutic injection, a syringe containing a corticosteroid (eg, triamcinolone acetonide 10 mg or methylprednisolone acetate 20 mg) and/or a long-acting anesthetic (eg, 0.25% bupivacaine), a 25-gauge needle, and a hemostat to help switch syringes, if needed

 Enlist an assistant to provide flexion and traction to the finger or thumb.